-- 31. Defendants, without any authorization or license, have knowingly and willfully infringed Plaintiff's rights in the [REDACTED] Trademarks and Copyrights in connection with the manufacturing, advertisement, distribution, offering for sale, and sale of illegal, infringing, and counterfeit products into the United States and Illinois.
-Each Defendant Internet Store offers to ship to the United States, including Illinois, and, on information and belief, each Defendant has offered to sell, or has already sold, infringing products therein. - 32.
-In committing these acts, Defendants have, among other things, willfully and in bad faith, committed the following, all of which have and will continue to cause irreparable harm to the [REDACTED] brand: infringed upon and used counterfeit versions of the [REDACTED] Trademarks and [REDACTED] Copyrights; created, manufactured, sold, and/or offered to sell counterfeit products and/or products which infringe upon [REDACTED]'s Intellectual Property; used [REDACTED]'s Intellectual Property in an unauthorized manner in order to sell, advertise, describe, mislead, deceive, and trade upon the [REDACTED] brand; engaged in unfair competition; and unfairly and unjustly profited from such activities at the expense of [REDACTED]. - 33.
-Plaintiff does not yet know the full extent and identity of the channels through which Defendants source and sell the Counterfeit Products.
+- 29. Further, illegal operators, like Defendants, typically operate multiple payment processor and merchant accounts, including but not limited to, one or more financial accounts operated through platforms such as PayPal, Payoneer, Stripe, and Alipay (collectively referred to herein as "Payment Processors"), and hide behind layers of payment gateways so they can continue operation in spite of any enforcement efforts.
+Additionally, and upon information and belief, and as financial transaction logs in previous similar cases have shown, Defendants often maintain offshore bank accounts and regularly move funds from their Payment Processor accounts to said offshore bank accounts, outside the jurisdiction of this Court. - 30.
+Defendants, without any authorization or license, have knowingly and willfully infringed Plaintiff's rights in the Trademarks and Copyrights in connection with the manufacturing, advertisement, distribution, offering for sale, and sale of illegal, infringing, and counterfeit products into the United States and Illinois.
+Each Defendant Internet Store offers to ship to the United States, including Illinois, and, on information and belief, each Defendant has offered to sell, or has already sold, infringing products therein. - 31.
+In committing these acts, Defendants have, among other things, willfully and in bad faith, committed the following, all of which have and will continue to cause irreparable harm to the brand: infringed upon and used counterfeit versions of the Trademarks and Copyrights; created, manufactured, sold, and/or offered to sell counterfeit products and/or products which infringe upon Intellectual Property; used Intellectual Property in an unauthorized manner in order to sell, advertise, describe, mislead, deceive, and trade upon the brand; engaged in unfair competition; and unfairly and unjustly profited from such activities at the expense of

+- 32. Plaintiff does not yet know the full extent and identity of the channels through which Defendants source and sell the Counterfeit Products.
 Defendants directed, supervised, and/or controlled activity infringing on Plaintiff's Trademarks and/or Copyrights, and the sale of Counterfeit Products.
-Defendants have a direct financial interest in, and gain a direct financial benefit from infringing activity and realize profits from the sale of Counterfeit Products.

-- 34. By engaging in the illegal conduct outlined herein, in addition to directly organizing and effectuating such infringing activities, each Defendant also induced, caused, and materially contributed to infringing conduct by others, including the other Defendants.
-There is a causal relationship between the infringing activity and the financial benefit reaped by Defendants. - 35.
+Defendants have a direct financial interest in, and gain a direct financial benefit from, infringing activity and realize profits from the sale of Counterfeit Products. - 33.
+By engaging in the illegal conduct outlined herein, in addition to directly organizing and effectuating such infringing activities, each Defendant also induced, caused, and materially contributed to infringing conduct by others, including the other Defendants.
+There is a causal relationship between the infringing activity and the financial benefit reaped by Defendants. - 34.
 Unless enjoined, Defendants will continue to cause irreparable harm to Plaintiff.